 Disadvantages of microinverters

 The main disadvantage of microinverters is the price.
-They are typically $1,000 or so more expensive than a string inverter on a standard 5kW residential solar installation.
+They are typically $1,000 or so more expensive than a string inverter on a standard 5kW residential solar panels.

 If one of your microinverters were to fail, not only would detecting which one has failed be a challenge, but once you did, servicing and replacing the component is not as easy as plopping in a new string inverter on the side of your house.

-Your solar installer would need to again get up on your roof, work with your racking system, unbolt the solar modules, and replace the microinverter to re-establish AC conversion capability.
+Your solar team would need to again get up on your roof, work with your racking system, unbolt the solar modules, and replace the microinverter to re-establish AC conversion capability.